CtrlK

 Completeness

-Explicitly answers both 'what' (build scalable WebSocket servers for real-time bidirectional communication) and 'when' (use when enabling real-time bidirectional communication, with explicit trigger phrases).
-The 'Use when' and 'Trigger with' clauses are present.
+Clearly answers both 'what' (build scalable WebSocket servers for real-time bidirectional communication) and 'when' (explicit 'Use when' clause and 'Trigger with phrases like' providing concrete trigger guidance).

 3 / 3